 Like any cotton-blend jacket, it doesn't stay warm when wet and doesn't offer a whole lot of insulation for cold days.
 This isn't the jacket we'd recommend for hiking or skiing in cold weather, for example.
 It's best for those seeking a great deal on a casual cotton-blend fleece jacket with a simplistic and classic style.

 Want to wrap yourself in a blanket for the day?
 The Amazon Essentials Polar Quarter-Zip takes the cake when it comes to comfort.
-This uber-thick product will swallow your torso, leaving only cozy comforts and warmth to savor.
+This uber-thick blanket-like jacket will swallow your torso, leaving only cozy comforts and warmth to savor.
 Its thick design is soft to the touch.
-When we pulled it out of the package, we were instantly rubbing the thick fleece against our cheek, waiting to wear it for cold days ahead.
-The interior liner is a thinner fleece material that allows easy layering, sporting many pockets for functional storage.
+When we pulled it out of the package, we were instantly rubbing the thick fleece against our cheek, looking forward to wearing it on cold, chilly days.
+The interior liner is a thinner fleece material that offers easy layering with many pockets for functional storage.
 If warmth and comfort are your priority, this thick and well-priced jacket comes highly recommended.

-The Amazon Essentials Thermal-Lined Hoodie is for ladies that prefer a thicker cotton construction and a roomy fit.
-This heavier jacket is nice and thick, offering warmth on cold days whether you're riding your bike or taking an Autumn stroll.
+The Amazon Essentials Thermal-Lined Hoodie is for ladies who prefer thicker cotton construction and a roomy fit.
+This heavier jacket offers warmth on cold days, whether you're riding your bike or taking an Autumn stroll.
 The large hood and zippers are roomy, as is the volume of the jacket.
 There are many color options to choose from.

-If you like a more fitted jacket, this is not the budget fleece jacket for you.
-The arms are incredibly long, and the fit is very large.
-Size down if you're on the fence.
-Additionally, given its cotton construct, there isn't much insulation when wet, and you will get cold if it gets soaked.
-This low-priced contender is great for ladies that prefer a baggier fit and cotton construction.
+The fit on this jacket is large.
+The arms are incredibly long, as is the torso.
+Additionally, given its cotton construct, there isn't much insulation if you get wet while outside.
+This low-priced contender is great for ladies that prefer a baggier fit and thicker cotton construction.

 Why You Should Trust Us

 As an avid boater, snowboarder, climber, outdoor educator, and gear tester, Amber King knows what goes into a good fleece jacket.
-Not only has she been reviewing them for over four years, but she's been testing over 30 categories of gear for seven-years.
-You can typically find her clinging to the sides of cliffs, running trails, and teaching kids at her outdoor school called Treeline Education, all while wearing a fleece.
+Not only has she been reviewing them for over four years, but she's been testing over 30 categories of gear for seven years.
+You can typically find her clinging to the sides of cliffs, running trails, and teaching kids at her outdoor school, Treeline Education, all while wearing a fleece.
 She also gives each jacket to friends and family to get additional feedback for a well-rounded review, specifically for women.